davecheney/iduino/README.md

 # Usage

 Load the iduino.ino sketch onto your Arduino (tested with Arduino UNO, but other Atmel models should work similarly) and connect to the serial console at 115,200 baud.
 Each command is a single ASCII character (see below). iduino will echo each character as it is entered if it is valid.
 If the command is not valid, `?` will be echoed.
-Certain characters such as '\n' are ignored, but echoed.
+Certain characters such as '\n' have no effect, but echoed for convenience.

 # Command set